Imperatrix Mundi: On Traditional Notion of Destiny pt. 1

 While any form of transcendent meaning in one’s life is a priori rejected, one nonetheless consults daily horoscope or some other microwave psychical nourishment, fulfilling his need for what he outright rejects.

-Of course, we’ll set this approach aside and inquire properly, in this case aided by Thomas Aquinas.
+Of course, we’ll set this approach aside and inquire properly, aided by Thomas Aquinas.

 To begin from the end, let us take one quote from Summa Contra Gentiles chapters on the subject, where Aquinas criticizes what he dubs the Stoic doctrine of heimarmene, or fate, which destroys the possibility of freedom and, most importantly, effectiveness of human prayer.